Pineapler/vam-eye-scroller/README.md

 - Click "Active".
 If you set up the bundle correctly, the "Valid Setup" box should turn green and have a check mark.
 And we're done!
 The G2 eyes should be replaced with static, UV-scrolling eyes.

-## (Optional) Calibrating your eyes
+## Calibrating your eyes

+Calibrating the eyes is easiest if you set the Person's `Auto Behaviours > Eye Control > Eyes Look At` to Player.
+- Tweak the Z Bone Offset to get the eyes seated in the sockets _just right_.
+- If the character isn't looking straight at you when your camera is directly in front, tweak the U and V "Iris Offset" values.
-- If one of the eyes is tracking the opposite direction, select the "Mirror one eye" option.
+- If one of the eyes is tracking the opposite direction, change the "Mirror one eye" option.
-- If both of the eyes are tracking in the wrong direction, change the U or V values to negative.
+- If both of the eyes are tracking in the wrong direction, change the U value to negative.
-  - Changing U will invert along the horizontal axis
-  - Changing V will invert along the vertical axis
-- You can use the Texture Scale to change the iris size.
+- Move the camera around the edges of the character's field of view until they _just_ stop tracking.
+Change the U and V "Values Per Rotation" until the irises are pointing towards the camera.
+- Finally, if you want the character to track even further to the sides, have a play with some of the other options in `Auto Behaviours` to increase or decrease the eye angle limits.

 ## License